Unfold our FTC disclosure melodrama here. The following article was last updated on Nov 27, 2025 ...

 The headline above doesn't aim to disrespect motorcycle luggage manufacturers.
 It merely acknowledges that they jump through a lot of hoops to provide us with safe and reliable products.
 Research and development is no easy road, so when designers arrive at a "universally compatible" result, I personally think a favorable nod is in order.

 There's an unspoken truth behind soft luggage, though and it applies to motorcycling of all types (welcome, non-demographic cruisers).
-I'm of the opinion that the excessive fasteners included with every pair of soft bags I've ever owned are safe to remove once a rider finalizes their installation scheme ... but companies can't just say that.
+I'm of the opinion that the excessive fasteners included with every pair of soft saddlebags I've ever owned are safe to remove once a rider finalizes their installation scheme ... but companies can't just say that.
 Instead, their instructions point to defaults that rarely fit more than one bike, mostly so that corporate insurance disclaimers aren't responsible beyond said defaults.

-Originally intended for our Suzuki Bandit 1200, which we've since upgraded to a Twisted Throttle quick-release rig, our Givi EZ Bags now belong to an '88 Honda Hawk GT, aka my wife's ride, aka "Big Bird", aka "The Vixen".
+Originally intended for our Suzuki Bandit 1200, which we've since upgraded to a Twisted Throttle quick-release rig, our Givi EZ Bags now belong to an '88 Honda Hawk GT, a.k.a. my wife's ride, a.k.a.
+"Big Bird," a.k.a.
+"The Vixen."
 I tried a few different installation schemes before making a final decision.
 That's the important part.
 Test, test and test some more before deciding on your most promising, safety-minded modification.
 Some will require more straps than others.

 Have You Customized A Motorcycle Product Despite Voiding Its Warranty?